Application Process to Join S.O.S.

 - Mandatory Training is held in January and during the Spring.

-Our application period is now OPEN.
-Application deadline is Friday, October 25, 2019 at 5:00pm.
+Our application period is now CLOSED.
+Application deadline was Friday, October 25, 2019 at 5:00pm.

 The interviewing process consists of up to two interviews with S.O.S. members; applicants will be interviewed by current S.O.S. members and may be asked back for a second interview.
 For ease in scheduling, the form asks applicants to list the names of any current S.O.S. members whom they know.
 Our goal is to arrange interviews with people whom applicants do not yet know.
 Please allow one full hour for the interview, though the entire hour may not be needed.
 Interviews provide a casual opportunity for us to begin to get to know the applicants and for applicants to ask any questions they may have about S.O.S.